bogliosimone/similaripy/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2583851.svg)](https://doi.org/10.5281/zenodo.2583851)

-Similaripy provides high-performance KNN (K-Nearest Neighbors) similarity functions in Python, optimized for sparse matrices.
+High-performance KNN similarity functions in Python, optimized for sparse matrices.

-It's primarily designed for Recommender Systems and IR tasks, but can be applied to other domains as well.
+SimilariPy is primarily designed for Recommender Systems and Information Retrieval (IR) tasks, but can be applied to other domains as well.

 The package also includes a set of normalization functions useful for pre-processing data before the similarity computation.

-## Similarities
+## Similarity Functions

-**Base similarity models:**
+**Core similarities:**

 - Dot Product
 - Cosine and Asymmetric Cosine
 - Tversky, Jaccard, and Dice

-**Graph-based similarity models:**
+**Graph-based similarities:**

 - P3&alpha; and RP3&beta;

-**Advanced similarity model:**
+**Advanced similarities:**

 - S-Plus

-For additional details about parameters and mathematical formulas, check the [📘 Similarity Guide](docs/guide.md).
+For additional details about parameters and mathematical formulas, check the **[📘 Similarity Guide](docs/guide.md)**.

 ## Normalizations